kbutz/itty-bitty-blog/posts/2026-01-15-building-claude-conductor.md

 ### Workspace Isolation

 Each workspace is a complete Git clone of all configured repositories.
-The repositories you manage in a "workspace" is configurable, just specify where to clone them and how to set them up, claude + claude-conductor does the rest.
+The repositories you manage in a "workspace" are configurable—just specify where to clone them and how to set them up, and the system handles the rest.

 When an agent starts a task, it gets assigned to a workspace, creates a feature branch, and works independently.
 After completing the work, the workspace transitions through states:

 ```
 FREE → IN_USE → FIXING_TESTS → UNDER_REVIEW → FREE (after merge)
                     ↓
                 BLOCKED (if tests fail)
 ```

-Workspaces are **reused** - after an MR is merged, the workspace resets to the default branch and becomes available for the next task.
+Workspaces are **reused** - after a PR is merged, the workspace resets to the default branch and becomes available for the next task.

 ### The Orchestration Loop